-SECTION II.B - Erosion and Sediment Control Inspections during Year 12 (2015), Parts IV.G.2.n and IV.B.4.b.7:
+SECTION II.B - Erosion and Sediment Control Inspections during Year 16 (2019), Parts IV.G.2.n and IV.B.4.b.7:

-Inspection of 100% of all construction projects within the regulated area that discharge or have the potential to discharge to the MS4 (the program must include two inspections of all construction sites, first inspection to be conducted during construction for compliance of the Erosion and Sediment controls at the site, the second to be conducted after the final stabilization of the site).
+Inspection of 100% of all construction projects within the regulated area that discharge or have the potential to discharge to the MS4.
+(The program must include two inspections of all construction sites, first inspection to be conducted during construction for compliance of the Erosion and Sediment controls at the site, the second to be conducted after the final stabilization of the site.)
+Inspections must be conducted by adequately trained personnel.

-of Site Inspections: 6 # of Complaints Recei ived: 0 of Violations Issued: 0 # of Unresolved Violations tions Referred to RIDEM: 0
+of Active Construction Projects: 27 of Site Inspections: 2 per project # of Complaints Received: 0 of Violations Issued: 0 # of Unresolved Violations Referred to RIDEM: 0